Beneficial-AI-Foundation/rust-lean-playground/README.md

 # Rust ❤️ Lean - Playground

 This repository demonstrates a complete toolchain for formally verifying Rust code using Lean 4.
 The project consists of two main components: the `src/` folder containing a Rust crate, and the `verify/` folder containing a Lean project that proves properties about the Rust code.

+Utility scripts in `scripts/` help with installation of Aeneas and extraction of the lean version of the Rust code.
+Write some Rust code in `src/`, run Aeneas and then add the Lean proof in `verify/`.

+The Rust code and verification is check by the Github CI.

+📚 **[View the Rust Documentation](https://oliver-butterley.github.io/rust-lean-playground/)** - Auto-generated API docs deployed via CI.

 ## What's great about this approach